asherp/bitcoin_physics/WorkLog.md

+* reorg
-* bitcoin is not a battery article
+* response to  "Bitcoin is not a Battery — it is a Sink" by Elad Verbin

 ### 2022-01-29 23:15:39.473113: clock-in